rackerlabs/cbu-sdk-python/README.rst

 * Python 2.7 and 3.3+ supported
 * Easy to install (pip)
 * Easy to test (nose + tox)
-* Designed to be easy to use with `ipython`_
+* Designed to be easy to use on multiple platforms
-    - Tab-completion and smart introspection
-    - verbs map to object functions: backup.start()
-    - nouns map to object properties: backup.report

-I'll let the code speak for ease of use:

 .. code-block:: python

-    from rcbu.client.client import Client
-    from rcbu.client.connection import Connection
-    import rcbu.client.backup_configuration as backup_config

-    conn = Connection('username', 'dfw',
-                      apikey='981263y1hq82yh8y9q38q2')
-    client = Client(conn)
-    myconf = backup_config.from_file('backup_config.json', conn)
+	#TODO: Update this for the new API
+	#	Create a backup

-    # Upload a new backup configuration to the Backup API
+	#	Run a backup
-    myconf.create()

-    backup = client.create_backup(myconf)
-    status = backup.start()

-    # block here until the backup completes
+	#	Get the backup report
-    # polls once a minute by default
-    backup.wait_for_completion(poll_interval=.5)

-    # easy reporting and checking for success
-    report = backup.report
-    report.raise_if_not_ok()

-Check out the `backup_config.json`_

 =======
 Install